yujuan-zhang/feature-representation-for-LLMs/Model/mean_DNN_linear_inference/README.md

 4. The input file format should be Excel, where the column name for protein sequences must be set to 'Sequence', and the column name for protein IDs should be set to 'Entry'.
 Place this file in the `data/in` directory within the current folder (note: currently, only a single Excel file is supported).

-   If the file has a `.faa` or `.fasta` extension (it's a FASTA formatted protein sequence), after placing it in the `data/in` directory, run the following command in the `step 2` environment path:
+   If the file has a `.faa` or `.fasta` extension (it's a FASTA formatted protein sequence), after placing it in the `data/in` directory, run the additional step as below (Excel format file does not require this step):

    ```bash
    python ./code/data_prepared.py
    # This script converts the FASTA-formatted protein sequence data file into a format suitable for further processing.
    ```

-5. Run the following codes to perform model inference and obtain predicted subcellular localization labels along with computed feature values:
+5. Run the following codes to perform model inference and obtain predicted subcellular localization labels:

    ```bash
    python ./code/mean_DNN_linear_mean_inference.py  # This script acquires mean-pooled representation features; run this command to make predictions based on these features.